fmstam/feira/README.md

   <img src="images/recommendations_7.png">
 </p>

-### Recommendations:
+### You may also like:
 The ML backend is quite simple and fast.
 It uses a pre-trained ***resnet50*** network to extract features and compare them using a similarity metric.

-To avoid running the ML every time the user navigates an item.
-We can run the ML on all items only once.
-The similarity matrix between all items is calculated only once and whenever the user chooses an item, the system uses a traditional django ORM lookup to show recommendations.
+To avoid running the ML every time the user navigates an item, which is not practical nor necessary, we can run the ML on all items only once.
+The similarity matrix between all items is calculated and whenever the user chooses an item, the system uses a simple and clean django ORM lookup to show recommendations.

+The similarity matrix, will be updated once new items are posted on the systems.
+One way to do it is to run a background service aster post-saving signal.
+However, that might lead to a racing-condition between and would require proper synchronization and locking.
+Another efficient is to update the them by an explicit command that takes care of system existing state and ensure data integrity pre-during- and post update.

 ### Security:
 The current system has some essential features.
 These include: auditing, encrypted fields, CSRF tokenization, delete-restore, model and object level permissions.
 More features like two-factors authentication will be added to some apps.